 Marketplace

-We are excited to bring so many handmade from the heart, sustainable and unique vintage items into the 2023 Spirit Weavers Marketplace.
+We are excited to bring so many unique handmade, sustainable, and vintage items made from the heart into the 2024 Spirit Weavers Marketplace.

-Applications for Marketplace Vendors are closed for 2023.
 You can always email swgmarketplace@gmail.com for any questions!

 The outdoor open-air marketplace at Spirit Weavers is housed on the earth and is a dedicated space for celebrating the skill and creativity of the professional makers of our community.
-It is a place to discover new artists and support their vision and path, committed to building successful businesses by offering goods that are handmade from the heart, sustainable, locally crafted or vintage in origin.
+It is a place to discover new artists and support their vision and path, committed to building successful businesses by offering goods that are handmade, sustainable, locally crafted or vintage in origin.
 All of our vendors are both heart-centered and thoughtfully chosen to represent our community ideals.
 You’re sure to find yourself inspired and adorned when you visit the marketplace at Spirit Weavers Gathering.

 The market is open during lunch and evening hours each day during the gathering.